potatoeggy/eifueo/docs/sph3u7.md

 <img src="/resources/images/free-body-diagram.png" width=700>(Source: Kognity)</img>

 !!! warning
-    The labels of the vectors in the graphs provided by Kognity are not the same given by teachers.
+    The labels of the vectors in the graphs should use symbols and subscripts as per the example in [#Friction](./#friction).

 Force diagrams must include: